1. Responsibility and Management

 - Adherence to contractual obligations

 - Noted performance of subagents engaged by the representative

 5.2 The USC International staff member will determine suitable action to address the Representative underperformance; the representative may be required to engage in further training.
 The form and date of training will be recorded on SAMBA under the Organisation record.

 5.3 The agreement with the representative may be terminated, following the procedure outlined in 4.2 and 4.3.
-The representative will be informed of the termination in writing and a copy will be stored on the Organisational record in SAMBA.
+The representative will be informed of the termination in writing and a copy will be stored on the Organisation record in SAMBA.